dzchoi/dropalt/ideas.md

 * Prior to transmitting log entries, metadata containing all format strings and their respective addresses is sent first.

 [No bootloading]
 * A single application that can also work as bootloader.
 It supports both DFU mode and normal mode operations.
-* The application is headerless.
+The application is headerless.
 * The application can occupy the full 128KB, which corresponds to one bank of the dual memory.
 * The application can output logs, which can be captured by dfu-util anytime during DFU mode, as long as Lua script is flashed.

+* Startup
+  - Starts with the DFU (only) mode first, then enters the normal mode immediately if:
+    = no magic number (for DFU mode),
+    = no error reset, and
+    = Lua script is ready on other memory bank.
+  - Stay in DFU (only) mode until a key is pressed, then enter the normal mode.
+  - Firmware download is started in DFU mode.
+Disable the keyboard interrupt.
+Then, = Performs the bank switch and reboot, if firmware download completes.
+    = Jump to the normal mode, if Lua script download completes.
+  - No Lua running and no RGBs durng DFU mode.

+* Normal mode
+  - The normal mode provides DFU, CDC and HID stacks simultaneously.
+  - Jump (not reboot) to DFU mode if DFU_DOWNLOAD is received.

 * The application is flashed into the alternate bank of dual memory (e.g. A -> B -> A -> ...).
 * When flashed using the legacy `mdloader`, a large combined image is written, which consists of: